Our companies are backed by the Best Pick Guarantee. Call one today!

 The Bottom Line

-Trees are a wonderful part of the landscape, but they can also cause major headaches.
+Trees are a wonderful part of the landscape but can also cause major headaches.
 And because trees can cause so much damage when they fall, keeping an eye on both the trees on your property as well as those in your neighbor’s yard is an important part of keeping your home safe and free from storm damage.

 Is it fun talking to your neighbor about who is responsible for a fallen tree?
 Not really, but it’s one of those parts of homeownership that almost everyone experiences at one point or another.
 Here are the important points to keep in mind: